 Bringing a new person into the world is no easy task.
 Expectant mothers worry about everything.

 Some stress during pregnancy is normal, just as it is during other times in life.
 But if stress becomes constant, the effects on the mother and the baby could be lasting.
-We have written many articles on how floatation is a cure for stress and many studies have been done to prove that, and there’s no better time to invest in stress reduction than during a pregnancy.
+We have written many articles on how floatation is a cure for stress and many studies have been done to prove that, and it is a perfect time to invest in stress reduction during a pregnancy.

 3. Epsom salt decreases inflammation